esdmr/notepadd/notepadd-docs/getting-started.md

 ## Using Tools

-By selection the “NotePADD Directives” language, you can use one of the many commands available.
+By selecting the “NotePADD Directives” language, you can use one of the many commands available.

 NotePADD also supports Plant UML diagrams.
 Simply, select the language for a cell.
 You will need the Plant UML extension and the compiler.